Skip to main content

 object

 Optional configuration for website crawling.
-When provided with a website URL, the system will follow links from the starting URL and process multiple pages.
+When provided with a website URL, the system follows links from the starting URL and processes multiple pages into a single document.
 Without this parameter, only the single page at the URL is scraped.

 Response